 Being able to centralize and contextualize all of this feedback can give your team of approvers responsibility over the proofing process, and takes the onus off of you to figure out what their feedback means.
 It will also simplify their explanations, and when something is easier to do, people are usually much more likely to do it.

 Centralizing and contextualizing feedback can be easily achieved through an approval process software that allows all of the review and proofing to happen right on the proof.
 You’ll be able to immediately see who is leaving actionable feedback, and in the case that you need more clarification, you can reply to comments in real-time.
 This also means the burden of hunting down approver responses will not rest on your shoulders – it will be all be consolidated and organized in one place.

 Approval Process Software That Meets All of Your Needs

 To address the Productivity Problem, you need to first understand the specifics of the problem as it relates to your approval process.
 Keeping your files organized and tracking their progress will give you the information you need to identify to weak links and measure approver performance.
 Being able to contextualize and centralize review and feedback will take the responsibility off your shoulders to understand what the intention of your approvers is and allows for more actionable and responsive feedback.

 The ability to automate some of the processes of the approval process such as following workflows and sending reminders will significantly speed up the process by making it easier for everyone to understand when, where and how to give their feedback.
 Automating processes can free up as much as five hours per week for each employee.
 I’m sure you can think of a hundred different things to do when all that time is available.

 If you think an approval process software can help your approvers be more productive and your approval process more efficient, Ashore has all the tools you need including project tracking capabilities, contextual commenting, and automated functions such as customizable workflows and scheduled reminders.

 If you’re wondering if Ashore is the right software for you, it’s easy to find out.
-Request a demo today!
+Sign up for free today!